Small-sample performance and underlying assumptions of a bootstrap-based inference method for a general analysis of covariance model with possibly heteroskedastic and nonnormal errors: Proofs

 Moreover, assumption \refmathwhite{WhiteAssumption1} yields

 Consequently, the expression given in \refmath{SumConv} converges to $0$ almost surely as $N$ goes to infinity.
-Analogously, it can be proven that the remaining parts of the additive decomposition of $Var(u_i^{\ast 2}-u_i^2|\VecFormat{Y})$ displayed above converge to $0$ almost surely.
+Analogously, it can be proved that the remaining parts of the additive decomposition of $Var(u_i^{\ast 2}-u_i^2|\VecFormat{Y})$ displayed above converge to $0$ almost surely.

 Summing up, we have shown that the conditions \refmath{ConsistencyCondition01} and \refmath{ConsistencyCondition02} both hold.
-Consequently, due to Chebyshev's inequality, we get
+Consequently, we get

-Now, we apply the subsequence principle for convergence in probability to \refmath{WBProofStep1} and \refmath{WBProofStep2}.
-So, for every sequence of indices $(n_k)$, we can find a common subsequence $(n_{k_l})$ such that \refmath{WBProofStep1} and \refmath{WBProofStep2} hold almost surely along this subsequence.
-Applying Slutzky's theorem, we thus get that conditional on the data,
+Finally, to put everything together, we apply the subsequence principle for convergence in probability.
+For every sequence of indices $(n_k)$, we can find a subsequence $(n_{k_l})$ such that \refmath{WBProofStep1} holds almost surely along this subsequence.
+Using \refmath{WBProofStep2} and Slutzky's theorem, we thus get that conditional on the data,

 along the sequence $(n_{k_l})$.
-Since $(n_k)$ was chosen arbitrarily, the proof of Statement (a) in Theorem 2 is complete. \end{proof}
+Since $(n_k)$ was chosen arbitrarily, applying the subsequence principle completes the proof of Statement 1 in Theorem 2. \end{proof}